 Ancestral Inhabitants

 Long before early explorers and settlers set foot in the Walla Walla Valley, an assortment of Plateau Indian peoples including the Walla Walla, Cayuse and Umatilla inhabited the region known in the native Sahaptin language as Walla Walla, or “place of many waters” due to the area’s many rivers, lakes and streams.
 The abundant fish, wildlife, and plants of this region provided a bounty of food.
 The tribes’ first recorded contact with the outside world came in 1805, when the Lewis & Clark Expedition passed through the area on their journey to the Pacific Ocean.
+For an incredible look at the past, present and future of the Confederated Tribes of the Umatilla Indian Reservation, visit the nearby Tamástslikt Cultural Institute.

 Early settlers

 Following the Lewis & Clark Expedition, the Canadian North West Fur Company established the first trading post in the area – Fort Nez Perce – in 1818.
 Subsequent early settlers included a population of largely French fur traders and trappers, many of who took Native American brides and settled the community of Frenchtown, not far from present day Walla Walla, in 1823.
 Shortly after, missionaries Marcus and Narcissa Whitman established the Whitman Mission in 1836, providing religious instruction and medical services to the local Cayuse Indians.
 Whitman Mission would serve as a wayside for migrating settlers along the Oregon Trail until 1847 when the Whitmans and 11 other settlers were killed and the mission was burned down.
+To learn more about this period in the Walla Walla Valley, visit the Fort Walla Walla Museum, the Whitman Mission National Historic Site, and the Frenchtown Historic Site.

 Tremendous wealth

 The regional geology and climate were conducive to crop growing.
 Due in large part to the nearby discovery of gold, and to the region’s agricultural prowess, Walla Walla was a booming town in its early days and was once the largest city in the Washington Territory.
 Walla Walla’s prosperity spawned tremendous wealth, and the Territory’s first bank, Baker Boyer Bank, opened in 1869.
 Once slated to become the capital of Washington State, Walla Walla’s historic wealth is still evident today in the form of the Marcus Whitman Hotel and numerous historic mansions near downtown.
+To visit one of the historic homes in Walla Walla, visitors can experience it at the Kirkman House Museum.

 Agricultural riches

-The aforementioned geologic events that deposited vast amounts of fertile soils in the Walla Walla Valley created one of the most productive agricultural areas in America.
+The geologic events that deposited vast amounts of fertile soils in the Walla Walla Valley created one of the most productive agricultural areas in America.
 Once referred to as a ‘Bread Basket of the World,’ due to the bountiful dry land wheat production, the Walla Walla Valley produces a diverse range of crops including the famous Walla Walla Sweet Onion, apples, asparagus, strawberries and many other commercial crops.
 More recently, Walla Walla has evolved as one of the finest wine producing areas in the world.